Day 1: Prep the room.

 After you’ve added that extra coat, wait a couple more hours for it to dry.
 When that’s done, remove the painter’s tape.
 Pull it out at an angle, towards your body, so no paint peels off.

-Step 4: Clean up your tools and put them away.
+Step 4: Clean up and store away items.

-Roller covers and tray liners are disposable.
-Wash your tray and save it, along with the paint roller, for your next paint job.
+- Wash your tray and paint roller, so you can use them for your next paint job.

-Store it in a cool, dark space.
+- Store leftover paint a cool, dark space.
 Use a rubber mallet to seal the lid onto its paint can and keep the paint fresh.
 Latex paint lasts for about 10 years.

 To save on your overall spend, you can take care of some details beforehand so everything is ready when the painters arrive.
 If painters have to remove outlet covers and light switches, or move and cover furniture, that extra time gets added to the bill.